Hutchinson, Kansas: Media

 The Hutchinson News is the city's primary newspaper, published daily.
-Hutchinson Community College publishes a weekly student newspaper, the Collegian.

 Hutchinson is a center of broadcast media for south-central Kansas.
-One AM and 12 FM radio stations are licensed to and/or broadcast from the city.
+One AM (KWBW 1450) and 12 FM radio stations are licensed to broadcast from the city.

 Hutchinson is also the second principal city of the Wichita-Hutchinson, Kansas television market.
-The market's primary CBS, Dabl, and PBS affiliates are licensed to the city, but all three stations broadcast from Wichita.
+The market's primary affiliates of CBS (KWCH-DT) and Dabl (KMTW), as well as PBS member station KPTS are licensed to the city, but all three stations broadcast from Wichita.

 Parks and recreation

-Hutchinson is home to the Prairie Dunes Country Club, a golf course frequently ranked among the best golf courses in the U.S., and has hosted several United States Golf Association national championship tournaments.
+Hutchinson is home to the Prairie Dunes Country Club, a golf course frequently ranked among the best golf courses in the U.S. and has hosted several United States Golf Association national championship tournaments.
 The club was founded by Emerson Carey and his four sons in the mid-1930s.
 The course was designed by Perry Maxwell and the first nine holes opened on September 13, 1937.
-Twenty years later in 1957 a second 9 holes were opened, designed by J. Press Maxwell (Perry's son).
-Prairie Dunes was host of the 2002 U.S. Women's Open and 2006 U.S. Senior Open golf championships.
+Twenty years later, in 1957, nine more holes were opened, designed by J. Press Maxwell (Perry's son).
+Prairie Dunes was the host of the 2002 U.S. Women's Open and 2006 U.S. Senior Open golf championships.

 Located on the north eastern edge of Hutchinson is the Sand Hills State Park.